petitnau/algoml/contracts/amm/README.md

 ## Creating the AMM

-Any user can create an AMM by providing the two tokens (namely, `t0` and `t1`) that are going to be traded, while also sending some amount of both.
+Any user can create an AMM by providing the two tokens types `t0` and `t1` that are going to be traded, while also providing their initial reserves.
 The creator will receive a certain amount of minted tokens in return.

 ```java
 @pay $v0 of t0 : caller -> escrow